winshining/nginx-http-flv-module/README.md

 * [zlib](http://www.zlib.net) for NGINX if compression needed.

+## Installation

-## Install in RHEL/CentOS
+* Install in RHEL/CentOS (Thanks [dvershinin](https://github.com/dvershinin))

 ### RHEL/CentOS 6, 7

-For these operating systems, automatic builds of latest release of the module for latest stable NGINX are available:
+For these operating systems, automatic builds of the latest release of module for the latest stable NGINX are available:

     yum install https://extras.getpagespeed.com/release-el$(rpm -E %{rhel})-latest.rpm
     yum install nginx-module-flv

 ### RHEL 8

     dnf install https://extras.getpagespeed.com/release-el$(rpm -E %{rhel})-latest.rpm
     sudo dnf --disablerepo=rhel-8-for-x86_64-appstream-rpms install nginx-module-flv

 To enable this module, add the following to `/etc/nginx/nginx.conf` and reload NGINX:

     load_module modules/ngx_http_flv_live_module.so;

+### Note

+The above setting **MUST** be located before the directive `events`, or NGINX can not be started.

-Updates can be complete via `yum update`.
+Updates can be completed via `yum update`.
 More [about GetPageSpeed repository with other NGINX modules](https://www.getpagespeed.com/redhat).

-For other systems, follow Build instructions in the next section.
+For other systems, follow Installation instructions in the next section.

-## Build
+* Install by compiling source code

 ### Note